bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+- PropTypes is used to check the data types of incoming data/props to our React components.
+It's important both for potentially debugging issues as they arise and to demonstrate what type of data the component expects/what the component really does with it.

 - [ ] Describe a life-cycle event in React?

+- Life-cycle events are functions that trigger at certain points in the life of a React app.
+For instance, ComponentDidMount fires right after the initial render, allowing for data requests or some other asynchronous action to occur after whatever's contained in the initial render has loaded.

 - [ ] Explain the details of a Higher Order Component?

+- Higher Order Components allow us to reuse certain logic by taking in components as arguments and then returning a component in turn.
+They can take in multiple components and choose which to pass to our app based on some conditional logic.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+- You can use plain old CSS files, which is a classic for a reason.
+You can use Styled Components, which allows everything to live together in one JS file, and allows for some nifty tricks with passing props and other stuff.
+You can also use Reactstrap, which sure does take a lot of the work out of it for you.

 ## Project Setup